 Human immunodeficiency virus [HIV] disease

-B20 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+B20 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A disease caused by human immunodeficiency virus (hiv).
 People with acquired immunodeficiency syndrome are at an increased risk for developing certain cancers and for infections that usually occur only in individuals with a weak immune system.